-- (1) Consists of 636,600 RSUs and 210,416 PSUs at target, all of which do not have voting or other rights of ownership under the 2007 Equity Plan. - (2) Consists of shares available for future issuance under the 2007 Equity Plan and the Amended and Restated 2000 Employee Stock Purchase Plan (the "ESPP").
-As of December 31, 2018, 3,448,756 shares of common stock were available for issuance under the 2007 Equity Plan and 1,431,513 shares of common stock were available for issuance under the ESPP.
-In addition to being available for future issuance upon exercise of options that may be granted after December 31, 2018, the shares available under the 2007 Equity Plan may also be issued in the form of restricted stock, RSUs, SARs, performance-based awards or other equity-based awards. - (3) Consists of 267,732 options outstanding under the 2008 Stock Incentive Plan (the "2008 Plan", which was assumed in connection with the Company's August 24, 2012 acquisition of Network Equipment Technologies, Inc. ("NET")) and 40,160 options outstanding under the 2012 Amended Performance Technologies, Incorporated Omnibus Incentive Plan (the "2012 Plan", which was assumed in connection with the Company's February 19, 2014 acquisition of Performance Technologies, Incorporated ("PT")) and 274,169 options outstanding under the Edgewater Networks, Inc. Amended and Restated 2002 Stock Option Plan, as amended (assumed in connection with the Company's August 3, 2018 acquisition of Edgewater) (the "2002 Plan").
+- (1) Consists of 2,790,060 restricted stock units (" RSUs ") and 1,067,073 performance stock units (" PSUs ") at target, all of which do not have voting or other rights of ownership under the Company's Amended and Restated Stock Incentive Plan (the " 2007 Equity Plan ") and the 2019 Plan. - (2) Consists of shares available for future issuance under the 2019 Plan and the Amended and Restated 2000 Employee Stock Purchase Plan (the " ESPP ").
+As of December 31, 2019, 6,956,776 shares of common stock were available for issuance under the ESPP expires on May 20, 2020.
+In addition to being available for future issuance upon exercise of options that may be granted after December 31, 2019, the shares available under the 2019 Plan may also be issued in the form of restricted stock, RSUs, SARs, performance-based awards or other equity-based awards. - (3) Consists of 162,054 options outstanding under the 2008 Stock Incentive Plan (the " 2008 Plan ", which was assumed in connection with the Company's August 24, 2012 acquisition of Network Equipment Technologies, Inc. (" NET ")), 30,560 options outstanding under the 2012 Amended Performance Technologies, Incorporated Omnibus Incentive Plan (the " 2012 Plan ", which was assumed in connection with the Company's February 19, 2014 acquisition of Performance Technologies, Incorporated (" PT ")), and 104,510 options outstanding under the 2002 Plan.
 These amounts include options that were either outstanding as of the respective dates of acquisition of NET, PT and Edgewater and assumed by the Company or granted under either the 2008 Plan or the 2012 Plan since the respective acquisition dates.
-No future awards may be granted under any of the 2008 Plan or 2012 Plan. - (4) Represents the weighted average exercise price for options to purchase the Company's common stock outstanding under the 2008 Plan, the 2012 Plan and the 2002 Plan. - (5) Consists of shares available for future issuance under the 2002 Plan.
+No future awards may be granted under any of the 2008 Plan or 2012 Plan. - (4) Represents the weighted average exercise price for options to purchase the Company's common stock outstanding under the 2008 Plan, the 2012 Plan and the 2002 Plan. - (5) Consists of shares available for future issuance under the 2002 Plan, which is further described in Note 16 to our 2019 Annual Report.
 The Company does not intend to make any future grants under the 2002 Plan.
 At the Company's special meeting of stockholders on December 2, 2014, our stockholders approved amendments to the 2007 Equity Plan that, among other matters, transferred all shares available for future issuance from each of the 2008 Plan and 2012 Plan to the 2007 Equity Plan and provided that any outstanding awards under the 2008 Plan and 2012 Plan that expire, are terminated, cancelled, surrendered or forfeited, or are repurchased by the Company at their original issuance price pursuant to a contractual repurchase right under the 2008 Plan or 2012 Plan will be returned to the 2007 Equity Plan.
+Subsequently, at the Company's annual stockholder meeting on June 5, 2019, our stockholders approved the 2019 Plan that, among other matters, transferred all shares for future issuance from each of the 2007 Equity Plan, the 2008 Plan and the 2012 Plan (collectively, the "Prior Plans") to the 2019 Plan and provided that any outstanding awards under the Prior Plans that expire, are terminated, cancelled, surrendered or forfeited, or are repurchased by the Company at their original issuance price pursuant to a contractual repurchase right under the Prior Plans will be returned to the 2019 Plan.